authlib/demo-oauth-client/flask-facebok-google-twitter-login/README.md

 Facebook:
 Create your Facebook OAuth Client at <https://developer.facebook.com/>, by creating a app.
 Add `http://localhost:5000/facebook/auth/` into Authorized redirect URIs.

+Make sure you enter the key and secret for every provider in the app.py or use them as a environment variable
 ## Run

 Start server with: